-The course is design to impart knowledge of the hospital material management to the Course students. objective The hospital as an industry comprised of many small and large organizations.
+WITA 122 1:WATERIAL WANAGEMENT Total Hours.50 Course objective The course is design to impart knowledge of the hospital material management to the students.
+The hospital as an industry comprised of many small and large organizations.
 The organizations are maintaining many inventories, which are used for saving lives of patients.
 In this course students will learn about the need, plan and implementation of the hospital inventories.
-Course deals with the subjects related to planning, organizing, leading and controlling the material management and maintaining Relationship with stakeholders etc. The students after completing this course would be able to understand about hospital material management.
+Course deals with the subjects related to planning, organizing, leading and controlling the material management and maintaining Relationship with stakeholders etc. Course outcomes The students after completing this course would be able to understand about hospital material management.
 Students would be able to understand about necessary inventories and its management in-house and outside by maintaining a better relationship with all stakeholders.
-Course These future health care administrators feel empowered for creating better value outcomes proposition for the hospital through the better control of its inventory planning.
+These future health care administrators feel empowered for creating better value proposition for the hospital through the better control of its inventory planning.
 The students can take up responsibilities of managing hospital material planning in any hospital.